RoboJackets/robocup-training/src/2018/README.md

 Because we have 6 meetings, we have to be very economical with our lessons.
 I would prefer to have very basic lessons that new members understand 100% than have harder lessons that they understand 50%.

 ### Training Meeting 1: Installation and Getting Started
-The goal of this meeting is for installation and getting to know us.
+The goal of this meeting is for installation, github, and getting to know us.
 If there's a way to speed up this process, I would love to, but it seems as if it always takes the whole time.

 The only positive outcome that I can see is how we establish culture in this time period.
 This is our introduction, and be friendly meeting.

 Another idea is that this can be a meeting where teach them how to look up vocabulary.

+Slide Changes: stay mostly the same

+Extension: Show Robocup Footage? cool linux things?
+Memes?

 ### Training Meeting 2: Basic Movement and Field Awareness

+Slide Changes: We will not worry about state machines here.
+Focus just on moving the robot and understanding the boundaries of the field.

+Extension: Add Tactics and Skills here.
+Triangle pass.?

-### Training Meeting 3: Utilizing Skills and Tactics.
+### Training Meeting 3: State Machines, Tactics, Skills

+Slide Changes: State Machines.
+Some program that best exemplifies the differences in on_enter, running, and on_exit.

-### Training Meeting 4:
+### Training Meeting 4: Behavior Tree and ______

-### Training Meeting 5:
+### Training Meeting 5: Make a play?

-### Training Meeting 6:
+### Training Meeting 6: Contributions

-### Training Meeting 4: State Machines and